As of this past Friday, just over 10% of the S&P 500 companies had reported earnings. This week we will see roughly 30% more of the S&P report.

 Here's how things stand so far:

 Compared to the start of last earnings season, the breakdown has shifted with a significantly larger increase in companies beating vs. missing estimates.
-At the same point last quarter, over 30% of the companies reporting had missed EPS estimates and just over 60% had beaten estimates.
+At the same point last quarter, ~20% of the companies reporting had missed EPS estimates and just over 70% had beaten estimates.
+The trend is extending from Q1, when only 60% had beaten estimates at this stage of the season.

-JP Morgan Chase has had the biggest percent surprise to the upside followed by Janus Capital and Goldman Sachs .
+Monsanto has had the biggest percent surprise to the upside followed by Jabil Circuit and National Semiconductor .
 In absolute dollars, financials sit atop the leaderboard.
-After JP Morgan's surprise of nearly $936 million, Goldman follows with its $700 million surprise.
-Bank of America's $432 million surprise is next.
+After Citigroup's surprise of over $1.3 billion, JP Morgan Chase and Goldman Sachs follow with ~$1.2 billion and ~$500 million surprises.

-On the downside, Intel leads the losers, reporting a -188% miss.
-In absolute dollars, Intel also leads with its $838 million negative surprise followed by Micron Technologies' $119 million downside surprises.
+On the downside, Harley Davidson leads the losers, reporting a -48% miss.
+In absolute dollars, Bank of America leads with its $433 million negative surprise.